Swiss Textile Machinery members set standards in demanding fabric sectors

 Nonwovens are used in various technical textile products, including filtration, geotextiles, automotive, carpets, technical felts, wadding, insulation and hygiene applications and wipes.
 The best results start from the right conditions in the mill, which is the specialty of Luwa.
 Is the humidity ideal for optimal processing and pneumatic conveyance of fibers?
 Is the mill environment free of bacterial contamination, as required for hygiene products?
-Luwa air engineering has developed a sustainable humidification system – a hygienic solution with high energy-efficiency since its technology is not based on steam.
-The company also offers unique filters for removal of airborne fibers and additives such as super absorbent powders.
+Luwa air engineering has developed a sustainable humidification system – a hygienic solution with high energy efficiency since its technology is not based on steam.
+The company also offers unique filters for the removal of airborne fibers and additives such as super absorbent powders.

 High web quality is also the business of Rieter subsidiary Graf.
-Its innovative and ingenious design of products such as metallic card clothing help manufacturers consistently produce impeccable webs.
-Thanks to its precise fiber transfer, 20% fewer failures are produced in the web.
+Its innovative and ingenious design of products such as metallic card clothing help manufacturers consistently produces impeccable webs.
+Thanks to its precise fiber transfer, 20% fewer failures are produced on the web.
 Graf’s superior performance increases throughput by up to 10% and results in greater carding efficiency compared to conventional clothing.
 This applies to both short and long staple fibers bonded by chemical, mechanical, thermal or solvent treatments.
 The resultant webs hold the fabric together more durably.

 Flawless trends in fabric making

 Technical textiles are an innovative and fast-moving field – which is ideal for Crealet and its specialized electronic warp thread feed solutions.
 These highly reliable systems are applicable to various types of weaving machines, with customized solutions also offered.
-The comp any’s extensive know-how spans mechanical engineering, drive technology, electronics, software development and textile technology.
+The company’s extensive know-how spans mechanical engineering, drive technology, electronics, software development and textile technology.
 That is the basis for ensuring yarn tension is exactly right.
 Yarn tension is a major factor in warp feeding, and Crealet has devised effective solutions which

 quickly and precisely synchronize the tension of different warp beams, and which connect to an integrated network.
 The goal is to allow customers to realize creative ideas with impeccable fabrics.